Click to learn more about the process and submit your application.

-When it enacted the Tax Code, the Texas Legislature created appraisal districts and ARB’s as separate entities.
-Texas courts have recognized this legislative separation-directly acknowledging that the appraisal district and the ARB are “separate and distinct bodies.”
-Although most ARB members are appointed by appraisal district boards of directors and an ARB may use the staff of the appraisal office for clerical assistance, the ARB maintains an independence from the appraisal district’s board of directors and appraisal district staff, including the chief appraiser.
+When enacted in the Tax Code, the Texas Legislature created appraisal districts and ARB’s as separate entities.
+Texas courts have recognized this legislature separation-directly acknowledging that the appraisal district and the ARB are “separate and distinct bodies.”
+The ARB may use the staff of the appraisal office for clerical assistance, but the ARB maintains an independence from the district’s board of directors and the appraisal district staff, including the chief appraiser.

 ARB members are appointed by the local administrative district judge of Collin County for two-year terms.
 To be eligible to serve on the ARB, an individual must be a resident of the appraisal district for two or more years before taking office.

 An individual is ineligible to serve if he or she: